Phoenician–Punic literature: Language and grammar

-Navigation and geography treaties
+Navigation and geographical treatises

 Although the Phoenicians were famous as navigators and explorers, the only two accounts to have survived up to this day are the stories of Hanno the Navigator and Himilco.
-Hannon's original account seems to be no older than 2 BC, thus raising the question of whether it was made when Carthage was destroyed.
-Interestingly, Greek and Latin historiography seemed to be completely unaware of this voyage before the fall of the Punic capital.
+Greek and Latin historiography seemed to be completely unaware of Hanno's voyage before the fall of the Punic capital.

 Himilcon's journey can be traced only to some comments made by Avienius, which he claims come from ancient Punic records he might have accessed.
-Another hypothesis is that King Juba II based his geographical knowledge of the Nile's origins on Punic books that he kept at his court - as recorded by Amianus Marcellinus - indicating that the river's headwaters were on a mountain in Mauritania.
+Another hypothesis is that King Juba II based his geographical knowledge of the Nile's origins on Punic books that he kept at his court – as recorded by Amianus Marcellinus – indicating that the river's headwaters were on a mountain in Mauritania.

 A similar thing applies to the voyages supposedly carried out by this monarch in the Canary archipelago, an expedition recorded by Pliny.
 Although it is clear from the way Pliny describes the islands that a real voyager reached this region, discussions are currently underway as to whether this expedition was carried out by Juba II or if he merely collected a series of data he found in the Carthaginian books he inherited from his ancestors.
 In turn, Marinus of Tyre (born in 1 AD) was considered as the first geographer of his time worthy of the title of "scientist".
 Although his original work has disappeared, Claudius Ptolemy used it extensively while writing his Geographia.